What is the state of human resources management in 2022?

 - The breakdown of the "team" cell.
 Finally, distancing leads managers to reinforce their capacity to individualize support while composing a homogeneous message on the meaning of collective action.

 In short, managers are looking for clarification of their role and managerial practices that contribute to the internal culture.
-The expansion of their scope towards operational HR processes requires them to acquire increasingly technical knowledge.
+The expansion of their scope to include operational HR processes requires them to acquire increasingly technical knowledge.
 Collaboration with HR teams is therefore strengthened.

 Learn more with our resources: